Qwinci/hzutils/README.md

 ## Usage
 - Add this directory with `add_subdirectory` in your CMakeLists.txt and link against hzutils (`target_link_libraries(<your_target> PRIVATE hzutils)`
 - Alternatively just add the `include` folder to your include path.

+## Credits
+- [frigg](https://github.com/managarm/frigg), rb-tree logic is written based on the implementation in frigg.